oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Example 1: SD-JWT {#example-1}

-This example, Example 2a in (#example-simple_structured) and Example 2b in (#example-simple_structured_with_decoys) use the following object as the set of claims that the Issuer is issuing:
+This example uses the following object as the set of claims that the Issuer is issuing:

 <{{examples/simple/user_claims.json}}